-Assigned to Brisbane, Cod sailed on her first war patrol on 22 October 1943.
+Assigned to Brisbane, the USS Cod sailed on her first war patrol on 22 October 1943.
 Patrolling in the South China Sea, she found few targets.
 Her single attack, on 29 November, resulted in a wartime credit of one ship and 7,100 tons sunk, but this was disallowed postwar.

 Returning to Fremantle, Cod underwent a routine refit.
 She departed Fremantle for her second war patrol on 11 January 1944.
 Returning to the South China Sea, Cod patrolled off Java and Halmahera.
 On 16 February Cod used her guns to sink a sampan.
 A week later she torpedoed a Japanese merchantman, then sank another on 23 February.
 On 25 February 1944, Cod attacked a third freighter but was forced deep by an alert escort.